Marshal Yanda: College career

 Yanda played for the Iowa Hawkeyes football team while attending the University of Iowa, where he was an economics major.
-He was selected as a third-team All-American by The NFL Draft Report in 2006 and earned second-team All-Big Ten honors from the league's coaches in recognition of his contributions on the field.
+Yanda was selected as a third-team All-American by The NFL Draft Report in 2006 and earned second-team All-Big Ten honors from the league's coaches in recognition of his contributions on the field.
 Yanda's first two college football seasons were played for North Iowa Area Community College.
 He was inducted into the Senior Bowl Hall of Fame on June 25, 2023.